-The global biopsy devices market size was valued at USD 2.85 billion in 2023 and is anticipated to reach around USD 5.77 billion by 2033, growing at a CAGR of 7.3% from 2024 to 2033.
+The global biopsy devices market size was valued at USD 3.85 billion in 2024 and is anticipated to reach around USD 7.93 billion by 2034, growing at a CAGR of 7.5% from 2025 to 2034.
+The growth of the biopsy devices market is driven by the rising cancer disease burden across the globe, improvements in minimally invasive biopsy procedures, increasing awareness for early cancer detection, and innovative product launches.

 The biopsy devices market plays a pivotal role in the global healthcare diagnostics ecosystem, offering tools and technologies essential for detecting and diagnosing a wide array of diseases, primarily cancer.
 Biopsy involves the removal of tissue samples from the body to examine them microscopically for abnormalities.
 Given the increasing global burden of cancer and other chronic diseases, biopsy has become the gold standard for definitive diagnosis.
 Consequently, the demand for advanced, accurate, and minimally invasive biopsy tools is expanding rapidly.